 vi.
 Literature promotes recreation and revelation of hidden facts.

 Literature is thus summed up as permanent expressions in words (written or spoken), specially arranged in pleasing accepted patterns or forms.
-Literature expresses thoughts, feelings, ideas, or other special aspects of human experiences.
+It expresses thoughts, feelings, ideas, or other special aspects of human experiences.

 This post was originally published on my previous website at Teacher Anele <iamteacheranele.wordpress.com>